bilalazh/Poe-Wider-Response-Window/README.md

 This user style will be applied to all chat on [Poe.com](https://poe.com/)
  - This style will make the Query and response Bubble wider for better readability
+- Style will be updated if there are any changes in the site's css -Check the other Dark theme i made for  Poe.com that should serve similar functionality with better colors